Child Health Plus Fact Sheet

-On Saturday between noon and 7 p.m., enrollers will be on site at four YMCA locations in the capital region to provide information about Child Health Plus and assist with applications.
-Families participating in this event will receive free admission to the YMCA.
+On Saturday from 10 a.m. to 3 p.m. enrollers will be on site at the Bronx Zoo to provide information about Child Health Plus and assist with applications.
+As a result of a partnership with the Wildlife Conservation Society, which manages the zoo, families participating in this event will receive free admission to the zoo.

-The estimated breakdown of total uninsured by county in the capital region is:
+The estimated breakdown of total uninsured children and teens by borough in New York City is:

 - Involuntary loss of a job resulting in the loss of health insurance